 Naturally, if the number of drivers is reduced, the bandwidth they must cover is much greater - ever wondered why some (many?) large 2 way systems just don't seem to cut it?
 One of the biggest problems (and rarely spoken of) is intermodulation.
 If a cone is moving back and forth reproducing a low frequency, as well as 'jiggling' back and forth simultaneously reproducing a higher frequency, what will happen to the high frequency?

 This is not an electrical system, this is pure mechanics and high school physics.
 Remember the Doppler effect?
 As a car (for example) comes towards you, the sound is higher in pitch as the sound waves are 'squashed' together by the forward motion of the vehicle.
 As it passes directly past you, the pitch falls to normal, and becomes lower as the car retreats from your observation point.
 Everyone has heard this effect, and many people have equated it with loudspeakers.
-This is actually not quite correct (IMO), for reasons that are fully examined (and explained) in an article, but for now, suffice to say that the effect that has been claimed as 'Doppler' distortion is usually a combination of phase distortion and intermodulation distortion.
+This is actually not quite correct (IMO), for reasons that are fully examined (and explained) in an ESP article, but for now, suffice to say that the effect that has been claimed as 'Doppler' distortion is usually a combination of (slight) phase modulation and intermodulation distortion.

 The Doppler effect is caused by compression or rarefaction of the wavefront, depending upon whether the object is approaching or retreating from your position.
 A loudspeaker cone does exactly the same thing!
 The high frequency tones are phase modulated by the cone movement caused by the low frequency tones.
 While real, the frequency shift introduced is usually so small that it's extremely difficult to measure, and audibility is probably very low compared to intermodulation.

-The biggest problem is intermodulation, and this is one of the major arguments for using ported enclosures, since it reduces cone excursions at the lowest frequencies, and therefore reduces the tendency of the voice coil to partially leave the magnetic field, and introduce amplitude modulation distortion of the higher frequencies (i.e. intermodulation).
+The biggest problem is intermodulation distortion, and this is one of the major arguments for using ported enclosures, since it reduces cone excursions at the lowest frequencies, and therefore reduces the tendency of the voice coil to partially leave the magnetic field, and introduce amplitude modulation distortion of the higher frequencies (i.e. intermodulation).
 The difficult load this presents to the power amp, and the phase irregularities of ported enclosures are well known, and I will not dwell on them here.
 Other alternatives exist ...

 Other distortion generators have been discussed - cone breakup, tweeters receiving significant power at their resonant frequency, and drivers expected to extend their response way past the point where they become highly directional.

 The major effect we hear is simple loudspeaker intermodulation distortion.
-A loudspeaker driver uses a motor, consisting of a voice coil, which is immersed in an intense magnetic field.
+A loudspeaker driver is a motor, consisting of a voice coil, which is immersed in an intense magnetic field.
 The radiating element (usually a cone or dome) is coupled to the motor, and supported by a surround of corrugated material, rubber (usually synthetic) or foam.
 Additional support is provided by the spider, which is attached to (or near) the voice coil former - this is essential to prevent the cone from shifting, and causing the voice coil to rub on the magnetic pole pieces (called poling).